 STEP 9: Provisioning¶

-At this point, we have provided everything necessary where the Controller can start provisioning Kubernetes and all required software add-ons.
+All the necessary configurations are provided, and the Controller can start provisioning Kubernetes with all required software add-ons.
 These will be automatically provisioned and configured to operationalize the cluster.

 tail -f /var/log/salt/minion